Red One (film)

 Red One is a 2024 American Christmas action comedy film directed by Jake Kasdan and written by Chris Morgan.
-It stars Dwayne Johnson, Chris Evans, Lucy Liu, and J. K. Simmons.
-In the film, Callum Drift, the head of North Pole security, teams up with hacker Jack O'Malley to locate a kidnapped Santa Claus on Christmas Eve.
+It stars Dwayne Johnson, Chris Evans, Lucy Liu, J. K. Simmons, Kiernan Shipka, Bonnie Hunt, Nick Kroll, Kristofer Hivju, and Wesley Kimmel.
+The film tells the story of Head of North Pole Security Callum Drift, who teams up with black-hat hacker Jack O'Malley to locate a kidnapped Santa Claus on Christmas Eve.
 Principal photography for the film began in October 2022 and concluded in February 2023, with filming locations including Atlanta.

 Red One was first released theatrically by Warner Bros.
-Pictures internationally on November 6, 2024, and in the United States by Metro-Goldwyn-Mayer on November 15.
-The film received mostly negative reviews from critics and was a box-office bomb, grossing $186 million against a budget of $200–$250 million.
+Pictures internationally on November 6, 2024, and in the United States by Amazon MGM Studios on November 15.
+The film received generally negative reviews from critics and was a box-office failure, grossing $186 million against a budget of $200–$250 million.

 Plot

-MORA (Mythological Oversight and Restoration Authority) is a clandestine, multilateral military organization that protects a secret peace treaty between humans and mythological creatures.
+Mythological Oversight and Restoration Authority (MORA) is a clandestine, multilateral, military organization that protects a secret peace treaty between humans and mythological creatures.
 Callum Drift, head of Santa Claus's security detail, plans to retire after one last Christmas run, having become disillusioned with people's increasingly toxic behavior, exemplified by the growth of Santa's Naughty List.
-On Christmas Eve, an unidentified black ops team breaks into the North Pole complex and kidnaps Santa.
-MORA director Zoe Harlow's subordinates discover that Jack O'Malley, a freelance black-hat hacker, compromised Santa Claus's location.
+On Christmas Eve, an unidentified black ops team breaks into the North Pole complex and kidnaps Santa, who is held by a mysterious woman in a vault that siphons his magic, rendering him unconscious.

+MORA director Zoe Harlow's subordinates discover that Jack O'Malley, a freelance black-hat hacker, compromised Santa's location.
 Zoe apprehends Jack for questioning.
 Jack, a longtime Santa skeptic, explains that he had no idea what the information meant and merely sent it to an anonymous buyer.

-A mysterious woman kidnapped Santa and keeps Santa in a vault that siphons Santa's magic which knocks Santa unconscious.

-Zoe hires Jack to help find Santa and places a tracker on Jack and Callum reluctantly teams up with him.
-The mysterious woman and her sons duplicate the Glaskäfig, planning to imprison all the people who have ever been on the Naughty List.
+Zoe hires Jack to help find Santa and places a tracker on him, teaming a reluctant Callum with him.
+The mysterious woman and her sons duplicate the Glaskäfig (German for "glass cage"), planning to imprison all the people who have ever been on the Naughty List.

-Jack and Callum track down Ted, the broker who bought the information, in Aruba.
+Jack and Callum track down Ted, the broker who bought the information on Santa's location, in Aruba.
 Ted reveals that the kidnapper is the winter witch Grýla.
-Grýla becomes aware of Jack, Callum and Ted's conversation from her name being spoken by Jack and sends her snowman henchmen to eliminate them.
-Although Callum and Jack are victorious, Ted is frozen before he can be questioned.
+She sends her snowman henchmen to eliminate them.
+Although Callum and Jack are victorious, Ted is frozen before he can be questioned further.